oliviermilla/Lucky.jl/docs/src/getting-started.md

 Which means that such a design requires lots of wiring as strategy 2 needs to know your current position, while 3 will likey need to track the fills and positions.

-Whatever it is you wish to build, the concepts remain where:
+Whatever you wish to build, the concepts remain where:

 - **Operators** transform data.
 - **Strategies** make decisions.
 - **Exchanges** match orders.
 - **Blotters** do the record keeping.

-To do all this, Lucky leverages the Rocket library under the hood.
+To do all this, Lucky leverages the Rocket library under the hood, allowing fast reactive processing.

-Hence, familiarity with reactive programming concepts is nice (though not required).
+Familiarity with reactive programming concepts helps (though not required).
 You can refer to Rocket's documentation for more information [here](https://reactivebayes.github.io/Rocket.jl/stable/).

 That's all we need to know for now.